lethax/Crycker/README.md

 ![Crycker in Windows 10 Taskbar](https://vidmar.net/img/projects/crycker-taskbar.gif)

 Nothing to install, no dependancies.
-Just a single file you put in your tools folder and run when needed.
+Just a single file you put in any folder and run when needed.
 Configure to automatically start with Windows.
 Right click to select source, currency and coin.

 <!-- ![Crycker](https://raw.githubusercontent.com/davidvidmar/Crycker/Cryker.png#floatright) -->

-Currently shows data from Bitstamp, Coinbase or Blockchain.
+Currently shows data from Bitstamp, Coinbase, or Blockchain.
 Supports most currencies on the exchanges.
-If any are missing please email me at if you'd like support.
+If any are missing please email me at [lethaxcrypto@gmail.com](mailto:lethaxcrypto@gmail.com) if you'd like support.

 ![Crycker Settings](https://vidmar.net/img/projects/crycker-menu.png)